grannycart/subworld-shortstory1/10kstorynotes.md

 		* And hours more for the vessel to creep into ship-to-ship range; the whole night basically
 	* Hemi identifies it as a commercial vessel; not a warship; through the glass; but expresses a misgiving
 		* "It looks like a civilian vessel, cargo ship probably" "yeah, but no fucking surface cargo ship goes anywhere without the blessing and protection of some fucking Authority."
-* [ ] They dive the Prospect, and try to outrun them submerged.
+* [X] They dive the Prospect, and try to outrun them submerged.
 	* (Battery considerations -- they can go faster, but it would run down the battery in an hour.
 Instead they try to go slow and quietly)
-* [ ] The pursuing vessel tracks them with active sonar
+* [ ] The pursuing vessel stops engines to listen with sonar; and then turns to follow the Prospect.
+	* This is how they finally learn that it is tracking them, and it has listening gear
+*
 * [ ] It creeps into half-mile range and hits them over the ship-to-ship.
 	* It identifies itself as an authority boat, tracking them out of port from another authority
 	* It orders them to stop and prepare to be boarded because they are suspected of carrying weapons or weapons components